tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 Right, nothing.

 I found myself in such a situation.
-And i made format string mistakes all the time, which led me to think about how to *fix* `printf` by removing a whole class of bug sources.
+And I made format string mistakes all the time, which led me to think about how to *fix* `printf` by removing a whole class of bug sources.
 Bjarne Stroustrupi's C++ book proposes a type safe `printf` (Section 28.6.1), which is implemented using variadic templates.
-My team did not find this solution acceptable, because it generates *custom code* for every `printf` invocation.
+My team did not find this solution acceptable because it generates *custom code* for every `printf` invocation.

 ## The Idea

-When using `printf`, the programmer asks himself "What is the type of the variable i am going to print?", and as soon as that question is answered, the next question is "What is the right `%` format string for this type?".
+When using `printf`, the programmer asks himself "What is the type of the variable I am going to print?", and as soon as that question is answered, the next question is "What is the right `%` format string for this type?".
 The compiler can easily answer these questions.
 The next thing is: How to make the compiler do that, without generating additional runtime code?

-In the past, i wrote about [type lists which can be used as compile-time data structures for metaprograms]({% post_url 2016-05-08-compile_time_type_lists %}).
+In the past, I wrote about [type lists which can be used as compile-time data structures for metaprograms]({% post_url 2016-05-08-compile_time_type_lists %}).
-And building on top of that, i wrote about [transforming string literals to type lists, doing something with them and transforming back to string literals]({% post_url 2016-05-14-converting_between_c_strings_and_type_lists %}).
+And building on top of that, I wrote about [transforming string literals to type lists, doing something with them and transforming back to string literals]({% post_url 2016-05-14-converting_between_c_strings_and_type_lists %}).
 Understanding the ideas from those articles is crucial for understanding the code of this library.

 After a lot of inspiring discussions with my colleagues, we iterated towards the idea of having a compile time function, which takes a simplified format string, and a list of the types of the parameters the user provided.
-The syntax of the simplified format string was inspired by python style printing.
+The syntax of the simplified format string was inspired by Python style printing.
-In python, you can do the following:
+In Python, you can do the following:

 {% highlight python %}
 python shell >>> "some {} with some var {}".format("string", 123)
 'some string with some var 123'
 {% endhighlight %}

-Being inspired from that, i hoped to be able to come up with something like...
+Being inspired from that, I hoped to be able to come up with something like...

 {% highlight c++ %}
 printf(metaprog_result("some {} with some var {}",